 Psychology for all Filipinos through valuing diversity, inclusion, and accommodation will bring about positive changes in Filipinos and in Philippine psychology.

-Deadline for Abstract Submission is Saturday, April 20, 2019.
-Papers may be submitted either for oral or poster presentation starting March 1, 2019.
+Deadline of submission has been extended to May 1, 2019.
+Papers may be submitted either for oral or poster presentation.
 These may cover either a completed research or best practices in psychology.
 Abstracts for learning sessions, which aim to share skills and knowledge in research methods, publication or the practice of psychology, may also be submitted.
 These are further described below.

 Paper Presentation.
 This refers to oral presentations of individual papers on a research study or documentation of psychological practice.
 These presentations will be clustered into a maximum of four papers per session (no more than 15 minutes per presentation) based on a common theme.
 To facilitate the grouping into clusters, please take care in providing relevant key words in your abstract submission.
 For presentations with multiple authors, kindly designate a main or primary presenter.

 Organized Symposium.
 A symposium refers to a set of three to four different presentations (no more than 15 minutes per presentation) plus a summary discussion that cluster around a common topic, issue, or subject matter with the aim of providing complementary or divergent views and perspectives.
 To foster inter-institutional collaboration, presenters in the symposium are encouraged to come from at least two different institutions.
 Organizers shall have the prerogative to select and to re-organize papers submitted as a symposium should the need arise.